nickrose/MISTWF-toolkit-simulation/README.md

 use breakpoints to explore the inner workings.
 There are a lot of structures for recording metrics and other aspects of the optimization process.

+You are welcome to send a comment or question via the gitHub interface.